Conditions for successful data assimilation: Review of particle filters

-where the $\pi_k$ are updates for the importance function.
-The factorization of the importance function leads to the recursion
+\end{linenomath*} where the $\pi_k$ are updates for the importance function.
+The factorization of the importance function leads to the recursion \begin{linenomath*}

-for the weights of each of the particles, which are then scaled so that their sum equals one.
-Resampling after every step makes it possible to set $\hat{W}_j^n=1/m$ when one computes $W^{n+1}_j$ (see e.g. \cite{Doucet2001}).
-Once one has set $\hat{W}_j^n=1/m$ but before sampling, each of the weights can be viewed as a function of the random variable $x^{n+1}_j$ and is therefore a random variable.
+\end{linenomath*} for the weights of each of the particles, which are then scaled so that their sum equals one.
+Using ``resampling'' techniques, i.e. replacing particles with small weights with ones with large weights (see e.g. \cite{Doucet2001,GordonSIR} for resampling algorithms), makes it possible to set $\hat{W}_j^n=1/M$ when one computes $W^{n+1}_j$.
+Once one has set $\hat{W}_j^n=1/M$ but before sampling a new state at time $n+1$, each of the weights can be viewed as a function of the random variable $x^{n+1}_j$ and is therefore a random variable.

 The weights determine the efficiency of particle filters.
 Suppose that, before the normalization and resampling step, one weight is much larger than all others; then upon rescaling of the weights such that their sum equals one, one finds that the largest normalized weight is near 1 and all others are near 0.
 In this case the empirical estimate of the conditional pdf by the particles is very poor (it is a single, often unlikely point) and the particle filter is said to have collapsed.
 The collapse of particle filters can be studied via the variance of the logarithm of the weights, and it was argued rigorously in \cite{Bickel,Bickel2,BickelBootstrap,Snyder} that a large variance of the logarithm of the weights leads to the collapse of particle filters.
-The choice of importance function $\pi$ is critical for avoiding the collapse and many different importance functions have been considered in the literature (see e.g. \cite{Brad ,Weare2009,Weare2012,vanLeeuwen,Chorintupnas,chorin2010,Morzfeld2011}).
+The choice of importance function $\pi$ is critical for avoiding the collapse and many different importance functions have been considered in the literature (see e.g. \cite{Brad ,Weare2009,Weare2012,vanLeeuwen,Ades,Chorintupnas,chorin2010,Morzfeld2011}).
 Here we we follow \cite{Bickel,Bickel2,BickelBootstrap,Snyder} and discuss two particle filters in detail.